Unboxed-Software/solana-course/content/solana-pay.md

 This will allow you to use Solana Pay while testing locally.

 On your mobile device, download the Solflare wallet if you haven't already.
-This demo works best with Solflare (the Phantom wallet will display a warning message when scanning a Solana Pay QR code).
-Once Solflare is set up, switch to the devnet network and scan the QR code on the home page labeled “SOL Transfer”.
+This demo works best with Solflare (Phantom wallet will display a warning message when scanning a Solana Pay QR code).
+Once Solflare is set up, switch to devnet in the wallet and scan the QR code on the home page labeled “SOL Transfer”.
 This QR code is a reference implementation for a transaction request that performs a simple SOL transfer and also calls the `requestAirdrop` function to fund the mobile wallet with devnet SOL.

 ### 3. Location check-in API